Open-Cascade-SAS/OCCT/dox/user_guides/iges/iges.md

 <h4>3D (spatial) tolerances</h4>

-* Package method  *Precision::Confusion* equal to 10<sup>-7</sup> is used as a minimal  distance between points, which are considered distinct.
+* Package method  *Precision\::Confusion* equal to 10<sup>-7</sup> is used as a minimal  distance between points, which are considered distinct.
 * Resolution in the IGES  file is defined in the Global section of an IGES  file.
 It is used as a fundamental value of precision during the transfer.
 * User-defined variable  *read.precision.val* can be used instead of resolution from the file when  parameter *read.precision.mode* is set to 1 ("User").
 * Field *EpsGeom*  of the  class *IGESToBRep_CurveAndSurface* is a basic precision for translating an IGES  object.
 It is set for each object of class *IGESToBRep_CurveAndSurface* and its  derived classes.
 It is initialized for the root of transfer either by value of  resolution from the file or by value of *read.precision.val*, depending on  the value of *read.precision.mode* parameter.
 It is returned by call to method  *IGESToBRep_CurvAndSurface::GetEpsGeom*.
 As this value belongs to measurement units of the IGES  file, it is usually multiplied by the coefficient *UnitFactor* (returned by  method *IGESToBRep_CurvAndSurface::GetUnitFactor*) to convert it to Open CASCADE  Technology units.